Terms of service

 - Hashed keys.
 Plaintext API keys leave our server exactly once at issuance.
 We store only SHA-256(key).

 - Body whitelist.
-Only a strict set of fields is forwarded to Phala.
+Only a strict set of fields is forwarded to the upstream TEE provider.
 Identifying fields (user, metadata, etc.) are dropped before forwarding.

 Things we do not control: